 - being protected from pain, suffering, injury and disease

 The following tips and advice will help you to take care of your pet's needs and also highlights the rules that you need to be aware of:

 If you fail to meet your pet's welfare needs or cause unnecessary suffering, you could be prosecuted.

 Parents or guardians of children under 16 are responsible for any animal that child owns or is in charge of.
 If you can’t take care of your animal at any time, you must make arrangements for someone else to look after it.

-The Department of Agriculture, Environment & Rural Affairs (DAERA) has produced codes of practice to help you understand your animal’s needs.
+The Department of Agriculture, Environment and Rural Affairs (DAERA) has produced codes of practice to help you understand your animal’s needs.